 - Update and improve PVPC's database of transportation projects.
 Data will satisfy the requirements of the Metropolitan Planning Rules.
 The MassDOT "Grants Plus +" system will be used to develop project information as appropriate. - Assist Communities with the development of new and existing projects in order to meet MassDOT Design Guide Book and Green DOT Policy requirements. - 3.
 Assist the JTC in utilizing project evaluation criteria to develop a financially constrained project listing for each program year. - 4.
 Maintain the financial element for all years of the TIP.
 Financial constraint will be maintained based on funding targets provided by MassDOT.
-Funding sources will also be provided when available. - 5.
-Present air quality conformity findings and Greenhouse Gas emissions calculations.
+Funding sources will also be provided when available. - Present air quality conformity findings and Greenhouse Gas emissions calculations.
 Analyses and documentation will satisfy the requirements of the Metropolitan Planning Rules and be consistent with the Massachusetts Global Warming Solutions Act. - 6.
 Conduct appropriate public participation for the TIP consistent with the public participation plan for the region. - 7.
 Conduct formal amendments and adjustments as necessary. - 8.
 Provide links on the PVPC web site for communities to access current as well as archived TIP documents and project information. - 9.
-Collect GPS data for all projects programmed on the TIP for use with GIS based analysis.
+Collect GPS data for all projects programmed on the TIP for use with GIS based analysis. - Identify elements of proposed TIP projects that could be eligible for TAP funding.

-- 1. FFY 2017 2020 Transportation Improvement Program. - 2.
-TIP Amendments and Adjustments as necessary. - 3.
-Summary report for comments received during public review for amendments made to the TIP. - 4.
-Ranked list of evaluated TIP projects, with corresponding TEC sheets. - 5.
-Map displaying the 4 years of programmed projects available online. - 6.
+- 1. FFY 2017 2020 Transportation Improvement Program.
+The estimated completion date is August 2016.
+Public engagement is estimated to begin in May 2016. - 2.
+TIP Amendments and Adjustments as necessary.

+- 3. Summary report for comments received during public review for amendments made to the TIP.
+June 2016. - Ranked list of evaluated TIP projects, with corresponding TEC sheets.
+April 2016. - 5.
+Map displaying the 4 years of programmed projects available online.
+August 2016. - 6.
+Listing of TAP eligible project components.
+March 2016. - 7.
 TIP webpage providing all pertinent project information.
+August 2016.